Travel guide

 How many days does an eSIM for Romania last?

-It depends on the plan you choose: there are 7, 15, or 30-day plans, among others.
-The period starts counting from the first connection to the Romanian network, not from the purchase date.
+It depends on the plan you choose: there are options for 7, 15, or 30 days, among others.
+The period begins counting from the first connection to the Romanian network, not from the purchase.
 Choose according to the actual duration of your trip, and if you run short, almost all can be topped up in seconds from the app.

-Can I share the eSIM's data with another mobile?
+Can I share the eSIM data with another mobile?

-Yes, by activating your phone's internet sharing (hotspot/WiFi zone) function.
-This way, the phone with the eSIM acts as a router for a tablet or your companion's phone.
-Keep in mind that sharing consumes data faster, so adjust your GB plan accordingly.
+Yes, by activating your phone's internet sharing function (hotspot/WiFi zone).
+This way, the mobile with the eSIM acts as a router for a tablet or your travel companion's mobile.
+Keep in mind that sharing consumes data faster, so adjust the GB plan for that usage.

 Conclusion

 Romania is a convenient destination for connectivity: modern networks, good coverage, and an eSIM you install in a minute from home.
 Compared to out-of-bundle roaming and the hassle of buying a local SIM, an eSIM gives you data at a set price while keeping your Spanish number.
-Choose your GB, activate it when you land in Bucharest, and forget about looking for WiFi throughout your trip.
+Choose your GBs, activate it when you land in Bucharest, and forget about searching for WiFi throughout your trip.

 Marc González Sáez